vadim-miheev/vector-docs/README.md

 # Vector Docs

-Distributed microservices application for AI-powered search through private documents library.
+A distributed microservices application designed for AI-powered search functionality across a library of private documents

 ## About the Project